fplab/ui-for-pl/src/live-programming.rst

   .. bibliography:: game-development.bib
     :filter: key == 'elliott1997functional'

-  This paper introduced Fran, a functional reactive animation system which introduced the paradigm called Functional Reactive Programming (FRP).
+  This paper introduces Fran, a functional reactive animation system which introduced the paradigm called Functional Reactive Programming (FRP).
+  FRP is a general framework for programming hybrid systems in a high-level, declarative manner.
   The key ideas in functional reactive animation are its notions of *behaviors* and *events*.
-  Behaviors are continuous, time-varying values.
+  Behaviors are continuous, time-varying values such as numbers and colors.
   Events are values that occur at a single, discrete point in time, having no duration, such as a button press.
+  FRP aims to automate the low-level implementation details by providing the user high-level abstractions, which prevent them from having to explicitly manage common implementation chores that has nothing to do with the content of an animation.
+  The concept of FRP has been proven to be viable in not only game development, but also data visualization and web development.

+.. container:: bib-item

+  .. bibliography:: game-development.bib
+    :filter: key == 'cleary2015reactive'

+  This paper presents the experience of using FRP to deliver a summer camp for students in grades 8 through 12.
+  The authors used a system based on a declarative programming approach to allow students without a background in computing to explore a wide variety of subject material within a 3D virtual environment, including computer science, mathematics, physics, and art.
+  The students experienced building 3D virtual worlds using the Panda3D game engin and an external FRP Python library called PyFRP.
+  Using a series of topic examples, the paper demonstrates that FRP's declarative nature makes creating interactions and animations quick and painless and that FRP can be used to teach a variety of subjects.
+  The paper also proves the feasibility of integrating the concept of FRP into game engines.

 .. container:: bib-item